jrb28/telo-2022-16/CIFAR/readme.md

 Adversarial examples can be generated in two modes:
 - A "worker" program can be executed from the command line to generate one adversarial for a specified CIFAR-10 image.
-- A "controller" program can be run from the command line to execute the "worker" program multiple times for a sequence of MNIST images from the list of 500 randomly selected MNISTIDs in `../input/randMNIST.json`.
+- A "controller" program can be run from the command line to execute the "worker" program multiple times for a sequence of MNIST images from the list of 500 randomly selected MNIST IDs in `../input/randMNIST.json`.
 The controller program uses multiprocessing.

 ### Using the Worker Program